mnylen/pig/README.md

 # pig

-Like fig, but geared more towards running tasks instead of services.
+Like fig, but geared more towards running one-off containers with background services automatically started.

 ## Installation